-For a description of the Company's equity investments activity during the period from January 1, 2021 to March 31, 2021, please see Note 6 of the Company's condensed interim consolidated financial statements for the three months ended March 31, 2021.
+For a description of the Company's equity investments activity during the period from January 1, 2021 to June 30, 2021, please see Note 5 of the Company's condensed interim consolidated financial statements for the six months ended June 30, 2021.

-The Company's current cash and cash equivalents on hand is approximately \$1,634,000 and its current investments consist of:
+The Company's current cash and cash equivalents on hand is approximately \$1,790,000 and its current investments consist of:

-GrowMax Resources Corp ("GrowMax") 1,150,000 shares Current market value: \$41,000 GrowMax is a TSX Venture Exchange ("TSX-V") listed company in which is in the process of becoming an investment company with a focus on long-term capital growth.
-Medgold Resources Corp. ("Medgold") 10,126,500 shares Current market value: \$556,000 Medgold is a TSX-V listed, project generator company targeting early-stage gold properties in the Balkan region.
+GrowMax Resources Corp ("GrowMax") 1,150,000 shares Current market value: \$57,000 GrowMax is a TSX Venture Exchange ("TSX-V") listed company in which is in the process of becoming an investment company with a focus on long-term capital growth.
+Medgold Resources Corp. ("Medgold") 10,126,500 shares Current market value: \$354,000 Medgold is a TSX-V listed, project generator company targeting early-stage gold properties in the Balkan region.
 Its holdings include the Tlamino gold-silver project in Serbia which has an Inferred Mineral Resource containing approximately 680,000 oz AuEq.
-Metallum Resources Inc. ("Metallum") 38,000 shares Current market value: \$3,000 Plus: warrants to purchase an additional 68,568 shares Metallum (formerly called CROPS Inc.) is a Canadian-based exploration company which is exploring its recently acquired Superior Lake Zinc Project in Ontario, Canada.
+Metallum Resources Inc. ("Metallum") 38,000 shares Current market value: \$3,000 Plus: warrants to purchase an additional 68,568 shares Metallum (formerly called CROPS Inc.) is a Canadian-based exploration company which is developing its recently acquired Superior Lake Zinc and Copper Project in Ontario, Canada.
 Rackla Metals Inc. ("Rackla") 3,973,275 shares (10+% of issued) Current market value: \$1,609,000 Rackla is a TSXV-listed mineral exploration company which has recently announced a proposed acquisition of the Misisi Gold Project in Congo.

 Volcanic Gold Mines Inc. ("Volcanic") 830,412 shares Current market value: \$315,000 Plus: warrants to purchase an additional 160,714 shares Volcanic is a TSX-V listed company focused on building multi-million ounce gold and silver resources in underexplored countries.
-It holds an option to acquire a 60% interest in the Company's Holly and Banderas gold/silver properties located in eastern Guatemala.
+It holds an option to acquire a 60% interest in the Company's Holly and Banderas gold/silver properties located in eastern Guatemala, and is currently conducting a drill program on the properties.
 Warrior Gold Inc. ("Warrior Gold") 233,781 shares Current market value: \$18,000 Warrior Gold is a TSX-V listed company engaged in the exploration of mineral resource properties in northern Ontario with a focus on gold deposits.
 It has a significant land position in the world class Kirkland Lake Gold Camp five kilometres from the Town of Kirkland Lake.